nmastracciFC/parking-app_mastracci/README.md

 5 Next run `npm watch` to compile the assets into the public folder

-6 Serve up the project with `php artisan serve` and enjoy on your localhost
+6 Serve up the project with `php artisan serve` and enjoy on localhost:8000/home